Your US practice should not depend on Psychology Today to find clients.

 Last updated: May 2026

-Where most independent US practices are stuck
+Where most US practices are stuck

 Three reasons clients searching right now do not find you.